 I can help my children and all those around me by letting them see my weakness: see where I fail, see how I did or did not have a complete trust and dependence on God.
 My children especially need to see me live in weakness and dependence...so they know what it looks like to live in dependence on God’s power.

-When David committed such horrendous sin by murdering, committing adultery, hiding his sin...when he confessed and repented, in his prayer he said this in Psalm 51:13, “Then I will teach transgressors your ways, and sinners will return to you."
+When David committed such horrendous sin by murdering, committing adultery, hiding his sin...when he confessed and repented, in his prayer he said this in Psalm 51:13, “Then will I teach transgressors thy ways; and sinners shall be converted unto thee."

 Now the entire world knows about his sin and failures.
 And the entire world can learn from it...AND see God's Grace in his life.
 How many sinners have been helped by David’s testimony?